flash1729/ai-studio-code-uploader/README.md

 `.py`, `.js`, `.ts`, `.cpp`, `.c`, `.cs`, `.java`, `.go`, `.php`, `.rs`, `.md`, `.json`, `.yml`, `.yaml`, `.html`, `.css`, `.sh`, `.bat`, `.pl`, `.rb`, `.jsx`, `.tsx`, `.vue`, `.svelte`, `.dart`, `.kt`, `.swift`, `.r`, `.sql`, `.xml`, `.toml`, `.ini`, `.cfg`, `.conf`

+**Custom Extensions:** You can easily add any custom file extensions you want through the extension's popup interface.
+Simply click on the extension icon in your Chrome toolbar and use the "Custom Extensions" section to add any file type you need (e.g., `.log`, `.diff`, `.config`, etc.).

 ## Installation

 1. Download the `ai-studio-code-uploader` directory or clone the repository.